 PREPARING FOR A TRIP

 One of the most important things you should do before any trip abroad.
 This page should help you understand why getting travel insurance is important and also direct you to a couple of the few companies that are directly tailored towards backpackers and adventure travellers.

 What vaccinations do I need?
 This is a common question for anyone travelling abroad.
 If you’re visiting developing countries and tropical regions you will almost certainly need some as there a lot of rather unpleasant diseases out there you don’t want to end up with.
-Check out our advice which admittedly is based on no medical qualifications whatsoever.
-It should give you an idea of what other travellers tend to opt for as most vaccinations fall into the optional rather than essential category.
+This section should give you an idea of what other travellers tend to opt for as most vaccinations fall into the optional rather than the essential category.

 This section will be of most use to first time backpackers as it is very hard to know what you should or shouldn’t pack ahead of your first trip.
 The cardinal sin is normally to pack everything you think you might need during your travels, a decision which will quickly come back to haunt you, when you realise that hauling a heavy backpack around for months on end isn’t much fun.

 Many travellers are lost without a guidebook and there’s a strong argument for investing in one before you head off on a trip.
 Others feel that you can become overly dependent on it and it takes a lot away from your experience.
 We try to weigh up both sides of the debate and guide you towards the answer to the question.

 Visas are a right pain and luckily most countries do not require them.
 It does depend on what country you’re from but often you can turn up at borders unannounced and enter the country normally for free.
 Some countries such as Russia, China and Vietnam require you to apply for your visa in advance and therefore it is always important to check before travelling to a new country what the visa situation is.

 LIFE ON THE ROAD